PuppetMasterHex/gd_untitled1/battle_system.md

 ## Priorities

-1. Priority 0: Always used before the first turn starts (instant abilities).
+1. Priority 0: Always used before the first turn starts (:boom: Instant Abilities).
 2. Priority 1: Executed in order depending on the [Speed](attributes.md#speed) of the combatants.
 3. Priority 2: Executed after all other combatants have acted in the current turn.